Brian Mulroney

-Martin Brian Mulroney (Note: (/mʊlˈruːni/ muul-ROO-nee)) (March 20, 1939 – February 29, 2024) was a Canadian lawyer, businessman, and politician who served as the 18th prime minister of Canada from 1984 to 1993 as leader of the Progressive Conservative Party of Canada.
+Martin Brian Mulroney (Note: (/mʊlˈruːni/ muul-ROO-nee)) (March 20, 1939 – February 29, 2024) was a Canadian lawyer, businessman, and politician who served as the 18th prime minister of Canada from 1984 to 1993.
+He led the Progressive Conservative Party of Canada and served as a member of Parliament (MP) from 1983 to 1993.

 Born in the eastern Quebec city of Baie-Comeau, Mulroney studied political science and law.
 He then moved to Montreal and gained prominence as a labour lawyer.
-After placing third in the 1976 Progressive Conservative leadership election, he was appointed as president of the Iron Ore Company of Canada in 1977.
-He held that post until 1983, when he became leader of the Progressive Conservatives.
-He led the party to a landslide victory in the 1984 federal election, winning the second-largest percentage of seats in Canadian history (at 74.8%) and receiving over 50% of the popular vote.
-He won a second majority government in 1988.
+He ran for leader of the Progressive Conservative Party in 1976, placing third.
+He was appointed as president of the Iron Ore Company of Canada in 1977.
+In 1983, Mulroney defeated former prime minister Joe Clark to become leader of the Progressive Conservatives.
+Mulroney led the party to a landslide victory in the 1984 federal election, winning the second-largest percentage of seats in Canadian history—at 74.8%—and receiving over 50% of the popular vote.
+He led the party to a second majority government in the 1988 federal election.

-Mulroney's tenure as prime minister was marked by the introduction of major economic reforms, such as the Canada–United States Free Trade Agreement, the North American Free Trade Agreement (NAFTA), the goods and services tax (GST) that was created to replace the manufacturers' sales tax, and the privatization of 23 of 61 of Canada's Crown corporations, including Air Canada and Petro-Canada.
-Mulroney attempted to secure Quebec's endorsement of the 1982 constitutional amendments through the Meech Lake Accord and then the Charlottetown Accord.
-Both proposed recognizing Quebec as a distinct society, extending provincial powers, and extensively changing the Canadian constitution; however, the accords failed to be ratified, and the Meech Lake Accord's demise revived Quebec separatism and resulted in the formation of the Bloc Québécois.
-Mulroney's government also faced criticism for its response to the Air India Flight 182 bombing, the largest mass killing in Canadian history.
-It later signed the Nunavut Land Claims Agreement following a referendum, which led to the creation of the territory of Nunavut.
-In foreign policy, Mulroney strengthened Canada's ties with the United States, ordered military intervention in the Gulf War, and took a leading role in mobilizing Commonwealth sanctions against the apartheid regime in South Africa.
-Mulroney made environmental protection a priority by securing a treaty with the United States on acid rain, making Canada the first developed country to ratify the Convention on Biological Diversity, adding eight national parks, and enacting legislation, including the 1988 Environmental Protection Act and the 1992 Environmental Assessment Act.
+Mulroney's tenure as prime minister was marked by the introduction of major economic reforms, such as the Canada–United States Free Trade Agreement later expanded through the North American Free Trade Agreement (NAFTA), the goods and services tax (GST) that was created to replace the manufacturers' sales tax, and the privatization of 23 of Canada's 61 Crown corporations, including Air Canada and Petro-Canada.
+Mulroney attempted to secure Quebec's support of the Constitution Act, 1982 by introducing the Meech Lake Accord and later the Charlottetown Accord.
+Both proposed recognizing Quebec as a distinct society, extending provincial powers, and extensively changing the Canadian constitution; however, the accords failed to be ratified, and the Meech Lake Accord's demise revived Quebec separatism, leading to the formation of the Bloc Québécois.
+Mulroney faced criticism for his response to the Air India Flight 182 bombing, the largest mass killing in Canadian history.
+In 1993, his government signed the Nunavut Land Claims Agreement, leading to the creation of the territory of Nunavut.
+In foreign policy, Mulroney's government strengthened Canada's ties with the United States, ordered military intervention in the Gulf War, and played a leading role within the Commonwealth to sanction the apartheid regime in South Africa.
+On the environment, he signed a treaty with the United States on acid rain, made Canada the first developed country to ratify the Convention on Biological Diversity, added eight national parks, and passed the original Environmental Protection Act and Environmental Assessment Act.